GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians: Introduction

 \subsection{BB-filterable Varieties}

-Assume that $X$ is equipped with a $\C^*$-action, and denote by $X_1, \ldots, X_m$ the components of the fixed point set of $X$, which we denote by $X^{\C^*}$.
+Assume that $X$ is equipped with a $\C^*$-action, and denote by $X_1, \ldots, X_m$ the connected components of the fixed point set of $X$, which we denote by $X^{\C^*}$.
 This induces a decomposition

-where $[m] := \{1,\dots,m\}$.
-We call this a \f{BB-decomposition} since decompositions of this type where first studied by Bialynicki-Birula in \cite{Birula1973}. \begin{defi}We say that $W_i$ from \eqref{eqn:BBdecomposition} is a \f{rational cell} if it is rationally smooth at all $w\in W_i$.
+for $[m] := \{1,\dots,m\}$.
+We call this a \f{BB-decomposition} since decompositions of this type were first studied by Bialynicki-Birula in \cite{Birula1973}. \begin{defi}We say that $W_i$ from \eqref{eqn:BBdecomposition} is a \f{rational cell} if it is rationally smooth at all $w\in W_i$.
 This in turn holds if

-for any $m\neq 2 \textrm{dim}_{\C}(W_i)$. \end{defi} \begin{rem} Since the varieties we study might contain singular points, it is not automatically true that the attractive sets are isomorphic to affine spaces.
-Hence the BB-decomposition does not have to be a cellular decomposition.
-But the notion of rational cells provides a reasonable replacement of this, for the study of topological properties in the case of singular varieties (see \cite{Gonzales2014}). \end{rem} Let $\mathfrak{X}_*(T)$ be the cocharacter lattice of an algebraic torus $T$.
+for any $m\neq 2 \textrm{dim}_{\C}(W_i)$ (cf. \cite[p.292, Definition~3.4]{Gonzales2014}). \end{defi} \begin{rem} These $W_i$ are called attractive sets and are isomorphic to affine spaces in the original BB-decomposition.
+Requiring the attractive sets to be affine spaces is a strong restriction, so that usually the BB-decomposition does not have to be a cellular decomposition.
+Nevertheless, the notion of rational cells provides a reasonable replacement of this condition for the study of topological properties in the case of singular varieties (see \cite{Gonzales2014}). \end{rem} \begin{rem} We will show in Theorem ~\ref{trm:cell_decomp-approx-lin-deg-aff-flag} that it is possible to obtain attractive sets which are in fact affine spaces for the class of varieties we are interested in.
+We decided nevertheless to deal with rational cells in this section, as the results we achieved are intended to \end{rem} Let $\mathfrak{X}_*(T)$ be the cocharacter lattice of an algebraic torus $T$.
 If $X$ is a $T$-variety, then every $\chi\in \mathfrak{X}_*(T)$ determines a $\C^*$-action on $X$.

 \begin{defi}A cocharacter $\chi$ is \f{generic} (for $T$ acting on $X$) if $X^{\chi(\C^*)}=X^T$. \end{defi} \begin{rem} Recall that $X$ always denotes a complex projective variety.
 Under such an assumption, it is enough to have $|X^{\chi(\C^*)}|<\infty$ to conclude that the cocharacter $\chi$ is generic.
 Indeed, since $\chi(\C^*)$ is a subgroup of $T$, then $X^T\subseteq X^{\chi(\C^*)}$.
-It is a known fact that the Euler characteristic of $X$ agrees with the number of fixed points of any algebraic torus action on $X$, as soon as such a number is finite.
+It is a known fact that the Euler characteristic of $X$ agrees with the number of fixed points of any algebraic torus action on $X$, as soon as the latter number is finite.
 It follows that the two fixed point sets have the same cardinality and hence have to coincide. \end{rem}